gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 }
 ```

-The next example shows the configuration for a supplementary notification, were the suspected disease from the initial notification before is confirmed.
-This is
+The next example shows the configuration for a supplementary notification, were the suspected disease from the initial
-described by the orange path in the decision tree above.
+notification before is confirmed.
+This is described by the orange path in the decision tree above.
 As already mentioned, supplementary notifications must reference an existing initial notification.
-In contrast to static
-references, dynamic references to other notifications cannot be validated via FHIRPath, because it only knows the
-current notification and
-does not have access to any previous ones.
-Therefore, an external check with the type NOTIFICATION_ID_NOT_EXISTING is performed to verify that the referenced
-notification ID exists in the system.
-External checks require additional validation logic in java outside of
-FHIRPath and are executed after all FHIRPath expressions have been evaluated successfully.
+Therefore, an
+external check of type CATEGORY_MAPPING is
+performed to verify that the referencing notification ID exists in the system and is linked to a notification with the
+same disease category.

 ``` json
  {